zzuzhp/RTSPLive/README.md

 - [x] CLI (exe)

-        -- a very simple test application, which feeds one h264 frame(I) repeated to the server.
+        -- a very simple test application, which feeds one h264 frame(I) repeatedly to the server.
 - [x] RTSPLive (dll)

         -- the RTSP streamer, which implements the RTSP protocol and accepts requests from different players.